Methodology

 Include unprojected players at league average

-If you only include players projected by every system, you're really limiting yourself to the easiest players to project.
+Limiting evaluation to players projected by every system biases toward the easiest cases.
 We want to reward systems that attempt harder projections.

-If a player is missing from a projection system, Whiffs assigns them 1 PA/BF for assessing playing time and league average for rate stats.
+If a player is missing from a projection system, Whiffs assigns them 1 PA/BF for playing-time evaluation and league average for rate stats.